 What Should I Expect During a Consultation for Breast Lift Surgery?

 During the consultation, you will spend a lot of time with the board certified plastic surgeon reviewing your surgical goals.
 An exam will then be performed and a surgical plan will be discussed with you at length.

 It’s vitally important you choose a board-certified plastic surgeon.
-You should ask if they are board certified first, and then discuss options for the lift you desire.
-You might want to ask whether or not you will need an implant as well and which technique they feel will give you the best result with the least amount of scarring.
+You should ask if he/she is board certified first, and then discuss options for the lift you desire.
+You might want to ask whether or not you will need an implant as well, and which technique he/she feels will give you the best result with the least amount of scarring.